mxcube/mxcubecore/docs/source/dev/hwobj_signals.md

         dispatcher.send(signal, self, *args)
 ```

-So, in a custom hardware object, since inhnerits from _BaseHardwareObject_, one only needs to call:
+So, in a custom hardware object, since it inherits from {py:class}`HardwareObject`, one only needs to call:
 ```
 self.emit('my_signal', new_value)
 ```